 “The metaphor of Falling Walls is really to create spaces for dialogue about big societal changes that cross boundaries,”Heide Hackmann, ISC CEO

-The ISC circle table will look at combating systemic discrimination in science.
+The ISC circle table looked at combating systemic discrimination in science.
 With the death of George Floyd in police custody in Minneapolis on 25 May 2020, communities around the world were again reminded of the persistent scourge of systemic racism in our societies.
 A much-needed global dialogue was ignited by this event, which must be convened in all societies and in all sectors of society, including the science system.

 It is apparent that systemic racism exists and persists in the sciences.
 The enterprise of science (scientific institutions, organizations, businesses, and systems) mirrors the societies in which it is embedded.
 This means that the global science community needs to reckon with the pain of injustice experienced by colleagues subjected to racism and all other forms of prejudicial treatment within the institutions of science.
 Silence and inaction included, as they sustain these discriminatory practices.